Twicefred/Writing/Innocent Blue/Innocent Chapter One.md

 "Fair enough," Ricard said, stepping back and sitting down on the bed.
 He unbuttoned his shirt and threw it over an armchair in the corner of the room, winking at Francis whose gaze was frozen right on him.

+"See something you like?"

+"You're terrible at flirting," Francis replied, shrugging off his shirt and throwing it over the same chair.

 --